MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/boot-error-troubleshoot-linux.md

 * To troubleshoot a Linux VM that lands into the dracut emergency shell, see [Azure Linux virtual machine fails to boot and enters dracut emergency shell](linux-no-boot-dracut.md).

-* To recover a Linux VM that fails to boot due to "VFAT file system disabled," see [Azure Linux virtual machine fails to boot after VFAT file system type is disabled](vfat-disabled-boot-issues.md).
+* To recover a Linux VM that fails to boot due to VFAT file system disabled, see [Azure Linux virtual machine fails to boot after VFAT file system type is disabled](vfat-disabled-boot-issues.md).

 * To troubleshoot a Linux VM that's unable to boot due to file system corruption issues, see [Troubleshoot Linux virtual machine boot issues due to filesystem errors](linux-recovery-cannot-start-file-system-errors.md).